 Projects within a Historic District that generally require Historic District Commission review include:

-The following review levels follow the same process (see below), but are intended for different types of work
+The following review levels follow the same process, but are intended for different types of work

 Certificate of Approval

-A Certificate of Approval is required before starting work or alterations on properties within a Local Historic District.
-The Rockville Historic District Commission reviews and approved a Certificate of Approval after determining that alterations are compliant with adopted design guidelines and preservation best practices.
+The Rockville Historic District Commission reviews the Certificate of Approval after determining that alterations are compliant.
 The Certificate of Approval process is distinct from other city permitting requirements and an applicant is responsible for receiving all other applicable building and use permits prior to construction.
-Applicants are encouraged to utilize the courtesy review process to obtain HDC input prior to submitting a Certificate of Approval application and final development plan.
 See Rockville Code Section 25.07.13 for more on the Certificate of Approval.

 Historic District Review Process

-The Historic District Commission meets the third Thursday of every month at 7:30 p.m. at City Hall.
+The Historic District Commission meets the third Thursday of every month at 7 p.m.
 Once the request is filed and approved, you will receive your review date.